Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 8. Regenerating the Fabric of Society
 9. Liberation from Ideology
 10. Liberation from Oppression and Injustice
 11. Celebrating Cultural and Cognitive Diversity

 IX.
 Sustainable and Regenerative Systems

 1. Systemic Thinking
 2. The Universe as a System of Systems
 3. The Human System as a System of Systems
-4. Nature as a Living System
-5. The Lionsberg System as a New Operating System for Humanity
-6. Environmental Impact Assessment
-7. Social Impact Assessment
-8. Regenerative Architecture and Design
-9. Continuously Improving the Built Environment
-10. Natural Resource Stewardship
-11. Ethical Mining and Extraction
-12. Chemical and Pollutant Management
-13. Ecological Balance and Regeneration
-14. Environmental Stability and Resilience
-15. Cultivating and Stewarding Biodiversity
-16. Cultivating and Stewarding Forests
-17. Cultivating and Stewarding Wetlands
-18. Cultivating and Stewarding Plains
-19. Cultivating and Stewarding Oceans
-20. Cultivating and Stewarding Rivers and Lakes
-21. Cultivating and Stewarding Deserts
-22. Cultivating and Stewarding Coastlines
-23. Renewable and Regenerative Energy
-24. Regenerative Agriculture and Food Sovereignty
-25. Circular and Zero-Waste Economies
-26. Just, Inclusive, and Harmonious Communities
-27. Regenerative Stewardship of Water
-28. Regenerative Stewardship of Air
-29. Regenerative Stewardship of Land
-30. Regenerative Stewardship of Soil
-31. Regenerative Stewardship of the Microbiome
-32. Regenerative Stewardship of the Web of Life
-33. Environmental Wellbeing Indicators
-34. Social and Cultural Wellbeing Indicators
-35. Sabbath, Rest, and Jubilee
+4. The Reintegration of Human and Natural Systems
+5. Nature as a Living System
+6. The Lionsberg System as a New Operating System for Humanity
+7. Environmental Impact Assessment
+8. Social Impact Assessment
+9. Regenerative Architecture and Design
+10. Continuously Improving the Built Environment
+11. Continuously Improving the Living Environment
+12. Ethical Mining and Extraction
+13. Chemical and Pollutant Management
+14. Ecological Balance and Regeneration
+15. Environmental Stability and Resilience
+16. Cultivating and Stewarding Biodiversity
+17. Cultivating and Stewarding Forests
+18. Cultivating and Stewarding Wetlands
+19. Cultivating and Stewarding Plains
+20. Cultivating and Stewarding Oceans
+21. Cultivating and Stewarding Rivers and Lakes
+22. Cultivating and Stewarding Deserts
+23. Cultivating and Stewarding Coastlines
+24. Renewable and Regenerative Energy
+25. Regenerative Agriculture and Food Sovereignty
+26. Circular and Zero-Waste Economies
+27. Just, Inclusive, and Harmonious Communities
+28. Regenerative Stewardship of Energy
+29. Regenerative Stewardship of Air
+30. Regenerative Stewardship of Water
+31. Regenerative Stewardship of Land
+32. Regenerative Stewardship of Soil
+33. Regenerative Stewardship of the Microbiome
+34. Regenerative Stewardship of the Web of Life
+35. Environmental Wellbeing Monitoring, Measurement, and Communication
+36. Social and Cultural Wellbeing Monitoring, Measurement, and Communication
+38. Sabbath, Rest, and Jubilee

 X. Governance and Leadership